 About

 Since my early 20s, I’ve been building a personal library and reading my way through the world of ideas.
-This project, Map and Form, is to start to collect, document, and share the insights I’ve gathered from these books, primarily around these emergent and often overlapping themes:
+This project, Map and Form, is a place to start to share some of my learning and thinking.

 • The history of ideas and the people who thought them

-• Traditional Judaism and its intersection with modernity
+• Traditional Judaism and its intersection with history and modernity

 • The social and intellectual history of the 19th century and the enduring reverberations of ideas from this time